 - What is the total value of the car (car, truck, or even motorcycle) you are using as collateral?

 - What is half of that value?

 - What is the repayment period of the loan?

 - How much interest is going to apply?

-Most lenders that offer title loans online will still work with consumers that have a salvaged title.
-In fact many of the companies in our database of lenders will underwrite the loan if you fall into this category.
-But you’ll get the best deal if you know the answer to those questions.
 Use vehicle value resources like KBB to get a reasonable estimate of what the lender “should” offer.
-Typically, a salvage title vehicle loan is going to fall within the 55% and 60% range of that book’s stated figures.
-So, let’s say you have a vehicle that the KBB shows as valued privately at around $5k.
-Typically, a title loan company would offer you close to that amount as a cap on the sum you could borrow.
-If that car is salvaged, however, the lender might extend a loan of $3k or less.
-They do this for that logical reason: The car is worth less in the marketplace, and if you default on the vehicle title loan, they need to have adequate collateral to cover their loss.
+Loans that use a salvage pink slip will fall within 55% and 60% of that book’s stated value.
+Let’s say you have a vehicle that KBB shows with a value of around $5k.
+Typically, an auto title loan company would offer you close to that amount.
+If that car has a salvage title, however, the lender might extend a loan of $3k or less.
+They do this for that logical reason: A vehicle is worth a smaller amount in the marketplace when it has the distinction of being salvaged.
+If you default on payments, they need to have adequate collateral to cover their loss.

 Don’t accept the first offer extended if you are seeking a title loan.
-Take the time to ensure that they are a legitimate finance lender.
+Take time to ensure they are a legitimate finance lender.
 Look into licensing information with your state and other regulatory agencies.
 Work with lenders that ask for proof of insurance on the vehicle.
-This is often a sign of validity if the title loan company wants all bases covered before handing over the funds.
+This is often a sign of validity if an online title loan company wants all bases covered before handing over cash.